ctjhoa/rust-learning/README.md

 ### Tags meanings

-* :star: Something made by a rust team member
+* :star: Something made by a rust team member.
 * :end: Concepts are still useful but code could not compile.
-* :soon: Work In Progress
+* :soon: Work In Progress.

 ## Table of Contents